playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ```
 ## Updated libraries

-### Fluentlenium
+### FluentLenium

-The Fluentlenium library was updated to version 3.1.1 and as a result the underlying Selenium version changed to [3.0.1](https://seleniumhq.wordpress.com/2016/10/13/selenium-3-0-out-now/).
+The FluentLenium library was updated to version 3.1.1 and as a result the underlying Selenium version changed to [3.0.1](https://seleniumhq.wordpress.com/2016/10/13/selenium-3-0-out-now/).
 If you were using Selenium's WebDriver API before, there shouldn't be anything to do.
 Please check [this](https://seleniumhq.wordpress.com/2016/10/04/selenium-3-is-coming/) announcement for further information.
-If you were using the Fluentlenium library you might have to change some syntax to get your tests working again.
-Please see Fluentlenium's [Migration Guide](http://fluentlenium.org/migration/from-0.13.2-to-1.0-or-3.0/)
+If you were using the FluentLenium library you might have to change some syntax to get your tests working again.
+Please see FluentLenium's [Migration Guide](http://fluentlenium.org/migration/from-0.13.2-to-1.0-or-3.0/) for more details about how to adapt your code.

 ## Other Configuration changes